SciML/TruncatedStacktraces.jl/README.md

 # TruncatedStacktraces.jl: Truncated and Simpler Stacktraces for the Julia Programming Language

+## Deprecation Note

+This library is deprecated with Julia v1.10 which has better stacktraces that truncate in this form automatically.

+## Introduction

 Don't you wish Julia stacktraces were simpler?
 Introducing TruncatedStacktraces.jl!
 The purpose of this package is to give package authors a single uniform system for implementing truncation of type printing in stack traces.